 While algorithms are important in machine learning, the key to good prediction is the amount and quality of data that you can train your model on.
 After BigQuery ingests your data, you need the following:

-- An interactive tool that can link various GCP components to simplify the data science tasks.
+- An interactive tool that can link various Google Cloud components to simplify the data science tasks.

 - A machine learning platform that can run training and prediction at scale with minimal DevOps.

-Cloud Datalab offers Jupyter Notebooks as a service with added features to connect to GCP products such as BigQuery, Cloud Storage, or Cloud Machine Learning Engine, or to the Perception APIs such as the Cloud Natural Language.
-Data scientists can use Cloud Datalab to run interactive analytic sessions and connect the dots between all those products.
-Cloud Datalab includes other standard libraries such as NumPy or Pandas.
+Datalab offers Jupyter Notebooks as a service with added features to connect to Google Cloud products such as BigQuery, Cloud Storage, or AI Platform, or to the Perception APIs such as the Cloud Natural Language API.
+Data scientists can use Datalab to run interactive analytic sessions and connect the dots between all those products.
+Datalab includes other standard libraries such as NumPy or Pandas.

 x = pd.Series(df.avg_sentiment, name="sentiment") fig, ax = plt.subplots() ax.set_title("Avg.
 Sentiment For All Products") ax = sns.distplot(x, ax=ax)